-Area of Study 1: Reading and exploring texts Area of Study 2: Crafting texts
+Area of Study 1: Reading and exploring texts

+Area of Study 2: Crafting texts

 Students develop their reading and viewing skills, including deepening their capacity for inferential reading and viewing, to further open possible meanings in a text, and to extend their writing in response to text.
 Students will develop their skills from Unit 1 through an exploration of a different text type from that studied in Unit 1.
 Students read or view a text, engaging with the ideas, concerns and tensions, and recognise ways vocabulary, text structures, language features and conventions of a text work together to create meaning.
 Through discussions about representations in a text, they examine the ways readers understand text considering its historical context, and social and cultural values.
-They also explore the text through the prism of their observations into analytical and abstracted explorations.
+They also explore the text through the prism of their own cultural knowledge, experiences and understanding of the world, and extend their observations into analytical and abstracted explorations.
 Developing analytical writing about a text provides students with opportunities to build skills to discuss ideas, apply appropriate metalanguage, integrate evidence from a text to support key points, and explore organisational structures such as formal essays.

-Area of Study 1: Reading and exploring texts Area of Study 2: Exploring argument
+Area of Study 1: Reading and exploring texts

+Area of Study 2: Exploring argument